Okipa/laravel-base-repository/README.md

 composer require okipa/laravel-base-repository
 ```

-- Create an `app/Repositories` directory where you will store your different project repositories.
+- Create a `app/Repositories` directory where you will store your different project repositories.

 - Create your `app/Repositories/BaseRepositoryInterface.php` interface and your 'app/Repositories/BaseRepository.php` abstract class :
 ```php